This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 I recommend calling your local pizza shop and ordering a few pieces of dough, that way you get some fresh pizza without having to put any elbow grease into your dinner prep.
 You can also buy raw, pre made pizza dough from your local grocer if you want.

-Now, you’ll want to make sure your dough has a generous coat of either flour or cornmeal on it, and a drizzle of olive oil.
-All of these ingredients are crucial to help the dough not stick to your grill grates or pizza stone.
+You’ll also want to make sure your dough has a generous coat of either flour or cornmeal on the bottom side of it – especially if you are using a pizza stone on your grill to cook raw pizza crusts.
+This is crucial to help the dough not stick to your grill grates or pizza stone.

 Prepare Your Grill